chenruin/farmingGame/README.md

    - *Functionality:* Water plants to promote growth and speed up the maturation process.

 3. **Hand:**
-   - *Functionality:* Use the hand to pick up ripe apples from the trees.
+   - *Functionality:* Use the hand to pick up apples from the trees.

 ## Seeds: